MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/usability.md

 Maintain consistency in design to ensure users can easily recognize and understand status indicators, reducing cognitive load and improving usability.
 Users should not have to wonder whether different words, situations, or actions mean the same thing.

 If repeatable experience patterns appear different, users will struggle to interpret the meaning of the variation introduced, leading to inefficiencies in understanding and task completion.
 Using the matching suite of controls (for example, all modern controls or all legacy) helps ensure visual elements are consistent.
-Usee component libraries or Power Apps component framework to ensure consistency for more complex or composite repeatable experience patterns.
+Use component libraries or the Power Apps component framework to ensure consistency for more complex or composite repeatable experience patterns.

 :::image type="content" source="media/usability/h4.svg" alt-text="Implement consistent standards.":::

 ### Error prevention

 Even better than good error messages is a careful design which prevents a problem from occurring in the first place.
-Either eliminate error-prone conditions or check for them and present users with a confirmation option before they proceed with the action.
+Either eliminate error-prone conditions or check for them and present users with a confirmation option before they commit to the action.

 Proactively address potential issues in the interface to maintain workflow continuity.
 For complex systems, it's beneficial to create a model that outlines the system's dynamics.
 This model should illustrate the relationships between the system's variables and demonstrate how they change based on different values.
 Gather values and constraints for each variable (organized into a list or matrix).
 For each combination, predict the associated state and the expected system's behavior.